A New Approach to Laplacian Solvers and Flow Problems: Results for General Weighted Graphs

+This section develops the characterization of the error committed by the voltage and flow algorithms on general weighted graphs in terms of hitting times of ordinary diffusion random walks defined on the computation trees that are obtained by unraveling the operations of the algorithms with time (Theorem \ref{thm:errorcharacterization} and Lemma \ref{lem:computationdevice} for the flow case, and Theorem \ref{thm:errorcharacterization voltage} for the voltage case).
+As applications, we specialize the general results here developed to prove the error characterization lemmas given in Section \ref{sec:results}, i.e., Lemma \ref{lem:ring} and Lemma \ref{lem:regulargraph}.

-This section contains the proofs of the main results in Section \ref{sec:results}, namely, Lemma \ref{lem:ring} and Lemma \ref{lem:regulargraph}.
-While the main architecture of the proofs for the results concerning the min-sum algorithm applied respectively to the voltage problem (Algorithm \ref{alg:Min-sum voltages, quadratic messages}) and to the flow problem (Algorithm \ref{alg:Min-sum, quadratic messages, no leaves}) is similar, there are some key differences that need to be taken into account.
-First, as the voltage algorithm updates functions (i.e., messages) on the vertices while the flow algorithm updates functions on the edges, the two algorithms give rise to different topologies for the computation tree that supports their operations with time.
+While the main architecture of the results for the voltage problem (Algorithm \ref{alg:Min-Sum voltages, quadratic messages}) and the flow problem (Algorithm \ref{alg:Min-Sum, quadratic messages, no leaves}) is similar, there are some key differences that need to be taken into account.
+First, as the voltage algorithm updates functions (i.e., messages) on the vertices while the flow algorithm updates functions on the edges, the two algorithms give rise to different topologies for the computation tree.
 Second, as the voltage problem is an unconstrained optimization problem while the flow problem is an optimization problem with constraints, a different mechanism to find the fix point(s) of the algorithm is needed.
-As in the literature, to the best of our knowledge, previous analyses of the min-sum algorithm for quadratic and, more generally, convex problems only focused on the unconstrained case, we first give the full details of the proofs for the flow problem.
-Then, we give an overview of the proofs for the voltage problem, outlining in details only the parts where the analysis differs significantly from the one done for the flow problem.
+As in the literature, to the best of our knowledge, previous analyses of the Min-Sum algorithm for quadratic and, more generally, convex problems only focused on the unconstrained case, we first present the full details of the results for the flow problem.
+Then, we give an overview of the results for the voltage problem, outlining in details only the parts where the analysis differs significantly from the one done for the flow problem.